Lahore Grammar School: Co-curricular activities

+School activities include plays, educational trips, community service, debating clubs, entering the International Schools Educational Olympiad and the LUMS Science Olympiad, and an environmental society.

 Controversy

 Events

 In June 2020, teachers working for LGS Gulberg had been accused of sexual misconduct by students.

 Female students and alumni from LGS 1-A/1 (LGS Gulberg) exposed faculty members for inappropriate behaviour and sexual harassment publicly due to LGS's administration not taking appropriate action.
 Such behavior had been claimed to have been happening for many years.
 Four teachers were suspended.

 Multiple other staff members, including the principal, were also suspended by LGS management following claims indicating they were suppressing complaints against misconduct, and slut-shaming the girls for their clothing.